barryclark/jekyll-now/_posts/2019-10-30-System-Documentation.md

 It also lacks a comprehensive user guide for all different diagram types and features offered by its language.
 So you will regularly find yourself trying out things in the [live editor][33].

+However the visual result with only a few lines of mermaid markup is definitely impressive.

 ### ...and LucidChart

+One of the most complete online offerings for almost any type of design is [LucidChart][35]

+Works in a freemium model
+and offers a rich feature set
+from different diagram types
+to editing and styling capabilities

+almost on par with Visio in terms of features with the accompanying danger of gold-plating

+It has 2 killer features

+Collaboration support

+multiple editors can concurrently modify the same diagram adding comments as they go along

+Sharing

+Lucidcharts can be shared live on most content publishing platforms either via an add-on (MS Word, Google docs, Confluence) or directly as an embedded `iframe` (Markdown)

+For example see an embedded diagram below

 <div style="width: 480px; height: 360px; margin: 10px; position: relative;">
     <iframe